There are many beautiful places to visit in Malaysia, and a lifetime won’t be enough to experience them all.

-Don’t leave the city without making the trip and the trek to the Batu Caves – one of the most popular places to visit in Malaysia – whose staircases are one of the most colorful and Instagrammable places in Asia, and also lead to a sacred Hindu temple sheltered inside a limestone massif.
+Don’t leave the city without making the trip and the trek to the Batu Caves, whose staircases are one of the most colorful and Instagrammable places in Asia, and also lead to a sacred Hindu temple sheltered inside a limestone massif.
 A 43-meter high golden statue of Hindu God Lord Murugan guards the staircase to the place.

 To make the most of Batu Caves, you may want to consider joining a guided tour.
 These are the best options:

 - Batu Caves half day tour – the most popular and budget friendly option.

 - Genting Highlands and Batu Caves day trip – an excellent option to visit two places on the same day.

 - Batu Caves and cultural exploration tour – a GetYourGuide tour, for guaranteed quality.